echoapus/surge_replace_imgur/README.md

 replace imgur to others

-furo iOs surge4
+for iOS Surge4

-to replace imgur to rimgo.encrypted-data.xyz
+redirect imgur to rimgo.encrypted-data.xyz